Maintained by Saundra Lipton (

 - Digital Corpus of Sanskrit - " is a searchable collection of lemmatized Sanskrit texts"

 - Sanskrit Scriptures - Amitabha Sutras, Vajracchedika-prajnaparamita sutras, and Heart Sutra - from Digital Library of Buddhist Studies.
-Note need to select "sanskrit scriptures" from left side menu
+Note need to select "Online Scriptures" from right side menu

 - Sanskrit Manuscripts from Cambridge Digital Library - the University of Cambridge has over 1600 doctrinal, exegetical, philosophical, scientific and ritual works in Sanskrit, Prakrit, Pali , Tamil and other ancient and medieval South Asian languges.
 A catalogue is being produced and a significant percentage of the titles will be digitzed.